ckeditor/ckeditor5-react/README.md

 npm install --save-dev uglifyjs-webpack-plugin
 ```

-2. Load installed package (at the top of `webpack.config.prod.js` file).
+2. Load the installed package (at the top of the `webpack.config.prod.js` file).

 ```js
 const UglifyJsWebpackPlugin = require( 'uglifyjs-webpack-plugin' );